The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The tax treatment of these insurance policies depends on whether they are considered to be qualifying or non-qualifying.

-general terms, where the policy is non-qualifying there is anti-avoidance legislation in place to charge any profit made on encashment to income tax rather than capital gains tax.
+In general terms, where the policy is non-qualifying there is anti-avoidance legislation in place to charge any profit made on encashment to income tax rather than capital gains tax.
 This is different from the normal rules whereby profits on most investment products (eg shares, unit trusts, etc) are chargeable to capital gains tax.
-To confuse matters, although the profit is charged to income tax rather than capital gains tax it is normally referred to as a ‘life insurance gain’ or a ‘chargeable event gain’.
+To confuse matters, although the profit is charged to income tax rather than capital gains tax, it is normally referred to as a ‘life insurance gain’ or a ‘chargeable event gain’.

 The policyholder can defer the income tax charge by partially surrendering the non-qualifying policy (up to certain limits, see below).